EmergeTools/emerge-android/gradle-plugin/README.md

     // Optional, snapshots use debug builds, we recommend using separate build type. buildType.set("snapshots")
-    snapshotsStorageDirectory.set("/src/main/snapshots") // Storage of locally generated snapshots defaultApiVersion.set(33) // Android API version to run snapshots on, must be within 29-
+    snapshotsStorageDirectory.set("/src/main/snapshots") // Storage of locally generated snapshots apiVersion.set(33) // Android API version to run snapshots on, must be 29, 31, 33 or 34.

     // Experimental flag to generate snapshots for internal previews experimentalInternalSnapshotsEnabled.set("true")
   }